Stone Barns Center is now managing 300+ acres in the Rockefeller State Park Preserve

-The focus of the plan is a multi-species intensive grazing program, which during this year’s high season included 34 cows, 200 sheep, 30 goats, 800 hens and 300 ducks at a time.
+The focus of the plan is a multi-species intensive grazing program, which in 2018, the pilot season, included 34 cows, 200 sheep, 30 goats, 800 hens and 300 ducks at a time.
 We use livestock grazing to manage these protected lands: the animals bring a range of services that have the potential to improve the biodiversity of wild plants and animals, soil health, carbon sequestration, and soil water retention and absorption, while also fortifying the grasslands that the animals themselves rely on.

 Key components of our management strategy include:

 - Rapid (daily) movement of animals in close herds and flocks to mimic the activities of these species in the wild